A Discrete Proof of The General Jordan-Schoenflies Theorem: Introduction

-Since the Alexander Horned Sphere embedding cannot be made differentiable nor polyhedral, Mazur \cite{Maz,Maz61} used the concept of ``nice embedding'' to obtain the general Jordan-Schoenflies Theorem.
-Brown \cite{Bro} simplified Mazur's concept to local flatness that can prevent the infinite twists of Alexander's horned sphere.
+Since the Alexander horned sphere embedding cannot be made differentiable nor polyhedral, Mazur \cite{Maz,Maz61} used the concept of ``nice embedding'' to obtain the general Jordan-Schoenflies theorem.
+Brown \cite{Bro} simplified Mazur's concept to local flatness that can prevent the infinite twists of the Alexander horned sphere.

+Compared to the original Jordan curve theorem, the classic description of the general Jordan-Schoenflies theorem only considers spheres as the ambient space.
+An equivalent, more inclusive statement to the theorem is as follows: For an $n$-manifold $\MM$ that is homeomorphic to an $n$-sphere and an $(n-1)$-submanifold $\SS\subset \MM$ that is homeomorphic to an $(n-1)$-sphere, $\SS$ decomposes $\MM$ into two components where their common boundary is $\SS$ if $\SS$ is locally flat in $\MM$.

+We give a discrete proof of the above description for the general Jordan-Schoenflies theorem in higher dimensions.
+We assume that $M$ is a triangulation or a polygonal decomposition of $\MM$ and $S$ is an $(n-1)$ dimensional discrete submanifold of $M$, where $S$ is locally flat, closed, and orientable.

-In this paper, we give a discrete proof for the general Jordan-Schoenflies Theorem in higher dimensions.
-The proof will reduce to proving two theorems as follows: {\bf (1)} (the general Jordan Theorem) Every $(n-1)$-submanifold $S$ that is homeomorphic to a sphere and is a submanifold with local flatness in an $n$-manifold $M$ which is homeomorphic to an $n$-sphere, decomposes the space $M$ into two components.
+Our proof will reduce to proving the two following theorems: {\bf (1)} (the general Jordan theorem) Every $(n-1)$-submanifold $S$ that is homeomorphic to a sphere and is a submanifold with local flatness in an $n$-manifold $M$, which is homeomorphic to an $n$-sphere, decomposes the space $M$ into two components.
 In other words, embedding an $(n-1)$-sphere $S^{(n-1)}$ in an $n$-sphere $S^{n}$ decomposes the space into two components, and the embedded $S^{(n-1)}$ is their common boundary. {\bf (2)} Each of the two components is homeomorphic to the $n$-ball.
-We prove the main result at the end of Section 5.

-The advantage of our proof is that we use a completely constructive method.
-Our method can be used to design algorithms for applications.
-For instance, we can use this method to actually deform a separated component to be an $n$-ball.
-This kind of procedure has potential applications to massive data processing in topological structures in persistent analysis.
+The advantage of our proof is that we use a completely constructive method that can also be used to design algorithms for applications.
+For instance, we can use this method to actually deform a separated component into an $n$-ball.
+This kind of procedure has potential applications in the massive data processing of topological structures in persistent analysis.